TBoneXX/README_Generator/develop/README.md

 * [Testing](#testing)
 * [Questions](#questions)
 ## Installation
-Install
+List
 ## Usage
-Install
+List
 ## License
+This project is licensed under the <a href="https://opensource.org/licenses/MIT">MIT</a> license.
 ## Contribution
-Contributors: NA
+Contributors: List
 ## Testing
-NA
+List

 ## Questions
-For questions about this repo, application, or to provide feedback please contact me at mark.edward.turner@gmail.com
+For questions about this repo, application, or to provide feedback please contact me at mark

 My GitHub repo can be found at [GitHub](https://github.com/TboneXX)